viamrobotics/motion-testing/README.md

 By changing checked out branches in the `rdk` repository (or other repos), a developer could also benchmark multiple sets of changes against each other.

-## Scenes
+## Arm Scenes

-Basic Scenes 1-12 are derived from brainstorming sessions the Motion team participated in to get automated performance testing off the ground.
+Basic Arm Scenes 1-12 are derived from brainstorming sessions the Motion team participated in to get automated performance testing off the ground.
 These do not have any specific user in mind, but could be thought of as possible situations users might encounter during workspace setup or application development.

 Later, named scenes represent customer-specific applications or demos that we supported or observed.
 By tailoring specific scenes to these applications, we should be able to anticipate impacts to certain user applications before our users make such discoveries in production.